greenelab/tribe/docs/source/api.rst

     # This now prints a list of symbols.
     print(tip['genes'])

-    # In addition to 'Symbol' any database that Tribe knows about
+In addition to 'Symbol', any database that Tribe knows about can be passed.
-    # can be passed.
+Click :ref:`here<supported_organisms_and_identifiers>` for a full list of supported gene identifiers/databases.